reumandc/InteractingMoranEffects/README.md

 Castorani on his machine, based on data exported by the script `Kelp_AnalysisStep_MakeMapFigDat.R` which is invoked by `main.R`.
 It was not considered necessary to embed Max's scripts into this workflow because Fig. 3 is purely descriptive, intended solely to introduce the kelp system; main results are not based on Fig. 3.
-The run will take some time the first time around because of use of the `checkpoint` package (see below).
-Subsequent runs (if any) should be faster because `checkpoint` will already have installed all the necessary R packages.

 To recompile the main text and supporting information of the paper, knit the Latex/Sweave files `Paper.Rnw` and `SupMat.Rnw`, which are in the `Paper` directory.
 These files will import results from the `Results` directory and will create two pdfs in the `Paper`